cboettig/nonparametric-bayes/inst/doc/nonparametric-bayes.md

 the essential feature of a threshold but differs in the structure.
 Thus we have three potential parametric models of the stock dynamics.

-We introduce parameteric uncertainty by first estimating each of the candidate models from data on unexploited stock dynamics following some pertubation (non-equilibrium initial condition) over several time steps.
-This training data could be generated in several different ways (such as known variable exploitation rates, etc), as long as it reflects the dynamics in some limited region of state space without impacting the problem.
+We introduce parametric uncertainty by first estimating each of the candidate models from data on unexploited stock dynamics following some perturbation (non-equilibrium initial condition) over several time steps.
+This training data could be generated in several different ways (such as known variable exploitation rates, etc.), as long as it reflects the dynamics in some limited region of state space without impacting the problem.
 We consider a period of 40 years of training data: long enough that the estimates are not dependent on the particular realization,